 Bulverde, TX 78163

 Kim Lehman is a storyteller, musician, workshop presenter, honey bee educator, and author.
-For over 30 years, she has performed at hundreds of festivals, schools, libraries, and museums including being a featured teller at the Texas Storytelling Festival.
+For over 30 years, she has performed at hundreds of festivals, schools, libraries, and museums, including being a featured teller at the Texas Storytelling Festival.
 Each entertaining and educational program includes a variety of stories and songs that can be tailored to each audience and venue.
-Kim is a well-known educator best known for her dynamic, practical workshops featuring easy-to-implement activities for librarians, teachers and parents.
-She has presented over 140 workshops throughout Texas.
+Kim is a well-known educator best known for her dynamic, practical workshops featuring easy-to-implement activities for librarians, teachers, and parents.
+She has presented over 160 workshops throughout Texas.
 Some popular topics include using music, storytelling, puppets, art, science, and literature with children.
-The Stories and Songs program combines songs, stories, props, poetry, puppets, and participation for preschool, elementary ages, and families.
+The Story and Song programs combine songs, stories, props, poetry, puppets, and participation for preschool, elementary ages, and families.
 Possible themes include folktales around the world, pioneers, fairy tales, space, and more.
-All Together Now is an intergenerational program, bringing together children and senior citizens.
+All Together Now is an inter-generational program, bringing together children and senior citizens.
 Science programs range from Aerodynamics to The Buzz About Bees, a program about honey bees with participation, music, props, and optional hands-on activities.
-Known as the Bee Lady, Kim is the author of Beekeeper's Lab: 52 Family-Friendly Activities and Experiments Exploring the Life of the Hive.
+Known as the Bee Lady, Kim is the author of Beekeeper’s Lab: 52 Family-Friendly Activities and Experiments Exploring the Life of the Hive.
 Photo by Mark Wieland.

 Want to get your students excited about science?
-STEM and the arts go hand-in-hand in multimedia presentations by author, YouTuber and "singing zoologit" Lucas Miller!
-Pre-K to 6th graders will laugh, sing and learn about wetlands, ocelots, monarch butterflies, metamorphosis and much more through Lucas' creative blend of smart songwriting, hilarious puppetry, and dazzling animations.
-Perfect for elementary schools, libraries, and family concerts: kids love Miller's zany, unbridled enthusiasm and adults love his focus on accurate, curriculum-related science.
-Each 45-55 minute presentation features several songs and stories that address a major science theme such as life cycles, adaptations, Texas ecosystems and ocean ecology.
+STEM and the arts go hand-in-hand in multimedia presentations by author, YouTuber, and 'singing zoologist,' Lucas Miller!
+Pre-K to 5th graders will laugh, sing and learn about wetlands, ocelots, monarch butterflies, metamorphosis, and much more through Lucas' creative blend of smart songwriting, hilarious puppetry, and dazzling animations.
+Perfect for elementary schools, libraries, and family concerts: kids love Miller's zany, unbridled enthusiasm, and adults love his focus on accurate, curriculum-related science.
+Each 45-55 minute presentation features several songs and stories that address a major science theme such as life cycles, adaptations, Texas ecosystems, and ocean ecology.
 Creative animations, videos, and images accompany the music and lessons to deepen understanding and keep the audience focused.
-Lucas earned a degree in zoology and has been touring Texas and the nation for over twenty-five years.
-He knows his biology and he knows how to introduce kids to science in a way that leaves them excited and motivated to engage in STEM disciplines.
-Look him up on YouTube to sample his work and then visit www.lucasmiller.net for all the details on bringing him to your school, library, theater or other venues.
-Photo by Lucas Miller.
+Lucas earned a degree in zoology and has been touring Texas and the nation since 1994.
+He knows his biology and how to introduce kids to science in a way that leaves them excited and motivated.
+Look him up on YouTube to sample his work and then visit www.singingzoologist.com for all the details on bringing him to your school, library, theater, or other venues.
+Photo by Thomas Slanker.

 12805 Winding Creek Rd.